Dir. Garry Trudeau, 1977, USA. Color. 26 min.

 “A Doonesbury Special is magnificent” – AVClub

-Wes Anderson, Animations First’s first American special guest, chose this blast to the past based on Garry Trudeau’s popular “Doonesbury” comic strip that was originally aired on NBC in 1977.
+Wes Anderson, Animation First’s first American special guest, chose this blast to the past based on Garry Trudeau’s popular “Doonesbury” comic strip that was originally aired on NBC in 1977.